sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/23_Intro_to_Next_js/6_Prerendering_and_related_constructs/335_How_pre-rendering_works_and_problems_we_face.md

 - **Page-wise mechanism** - SSG/SSR/ISR is decided for each page (by marked by existence of `getStaticProps`/`getServerSideProp`, and is therefore not a global setting (i.e. for all pages).
 - **Default behavior** - Again, re-emphasizing that Next.js's default behavior is pre-rendering on every request, even if there's no `getServerSideProps` for the page.
 - **First snapshot only** - Only the first snapshot of the page component is considered for pre-rendering.
 So things like `useEffect` are ignored for pre-rendering.
 They are still included in the the bundle though.
+- Both `getStaticProps` and `getServerSideProps` are a server-side construct.
+They are not shipped to the client, so it's safe to do sensitive computations here.